telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 ### columns.field `String`

 The field to which the column is bound.
-The value of this field is displayed by the column during data binding.
+The value of this field is displayed in the column's cells during data binding.
+Only columns that are bound to a field can be sortable or filterable.
 **The field name should be a valid Javascript identifier and should contain no spaces, no special characters, and the first character should be a letter.**

 #### Example - specify the column field